kasparmartens/shared-private-multimodalVAE/README.md

 ![Summary schematic](figures/fig1.png)

+Here is a brief overview of the codebase:

-In [experiments/core.py](experiments/core.py), we provide the implementation and training script for various versions of MVAEs, MMVAEs and MoPoE-VAEs.
-You can find the main model classes in [multimodalVAE/MVAE.py](multimodalVAE/MVAE.py) and [multimodalVAE/MMVAE.py](multimodalVAE/MMVAE.py).
+* In [experiments/core.py](experiments/core.py), we provide the implementation and training script for various versions of MVAEs, MMVAEs and MoPoE-VAEs.
+* In [multimodalVAE/MVAE.py](multimodalVAE/MVAE.py) and [multimodalVAE/MMVAE.py](multimodalVAE/MMVAE.py), you can find the main model classes.

-We use [hydra](https://hydra.cc/) framework to configure the experiments and [W&B](https://wandb.ai/site) for tracking.
+* We use [hydra](https://hydra.cc/) framework to configure the experiments and [W&B](https://wandb.ai/site) for tracking.
+The main file containing the wrapper for training and evaluation is [experiments/experiment.py](experiments/experiment.py).

 Below are examples how to train various versions of multimodal VAEs.
 Note that `model.name` can take values in `[MVAE, MoPoE-VAE, MMVAE, MMVAE++]`.

 ### Toy data experiments